-This sterling badge was used in the Japanese Internment Camp during WWII.
+This sterling badge has the number 71 in the bottom point and was used in the Japanese Internment Camp during WWII.
 The camp was located south of the City of Tulelake in Modoc County.

 Guards at the Japanese internment camp in Tule Lake.
 Getty Images.